-If you’re looking to scrape YouTube subscribers, you may have seen some approaches that rely on “screen scraping” or other hacky solutions that try and bypass Google’s security systems (bad idea) to collect YouTube data.
+If you’re looking to scrape YouTube subscribers, you may have seen some approaches that rely on “screen scraping” social media or other hacky solutions like YouTube email scrapers that try and bypass Google’s security systems (bad idea) to collect YouTube data from web pages instead of APIs.

-This article will NOT being doing this, but rather explain how to use the Official YouTube Data API to properly extract YouTube subscribers the proper way.
+This article will NOT being doing this, but rather explain how to use the Google Developers Official YouTube Data API, specifically the YouTube Subscribers API to properly extract YouTube subscribers the legal way.

-We’ll discuss how to use the Official YouTube API’s Subscriptions Endpoint to scrape your own channel’s YouTube subscribers using the Stevesie Data Platform to relieve us of having to write any code.
+We’ll discuss how to use our service as a YouTube Scraper around the Official YouTube API’s Subscriptions Endpoint to scrape your own channel’s YouTube subscribers using the Stevesie Data Platform to relieve us of having to write any code.

 Stevesie Data is a paid platform and the rest of this article assumes you have the plus plan for running workflows.
 If you do not want to use a paid platform, then you can refer to the links above and directly access the YouTube Data API at your own time, expense and effort.
 Disclaimer: I, the author of this article, happen to own the Stevesie Data Platform.